dirk2011/docsite/themes/Hugo-Octopress/README.md

 * notFoundText: 404 page text

 If they are not set in the config file, a default page is generated.

+## <a name="taxonomy"></a>Taxonomy pages
+The theme can create pages that list all taxonomies (categories and tags) and their count.
+The taxonomy pages are at `baseURL/tags/` and `baseURL/categories`.
+This can be accomplished by adding `generateTaxonomyList = true` to the config file.
+By default the theme sorts the items by count.
+It can be changed to alphabetical by including `sortTaxonomyAlphabetical = true`.

+The switches are as follows:

+    [Params]
+      generateTaxonomyList = true

+      # This is not needed unless alphabetical sort is needed
+      # sortTaxonomyAlphabetical = true

+To revert back to ByCount sort, remove `sortTaxonomyAlphabetical` or set it to false.

 ## <a name="issues"></a>Issues/TODO